joecausos/Lean-Six-Sigma/README.md

 This repository showcases a variety of projects aimed at solving real-world problems using innovative solutions, automation, and optimization.
 Below is a quick overview of the types of projects included:

 - **Lean Six Sigma Projects**: Process improvements and efficiency optimizations.
-- **Data Analytics**: Insights from data visualization and statistical analysis.
 - **Automation**: Streamlining tasks using Power BI, Power Automate, and other tools.

 ## Project Goals 🎯